Are you considering signing up for the card_name credit card?

 Generally speaking, money expert Clark Howard is not a fan of paying large annual fees for access to a rewards credit card.

-Many of us love the idea of traveling so much that these perks are tempting, but the reality is that most Americans may not travel enough to justify a recurring $550 fee for access to a credit card.
+Many of us love the idea of traveling so much that these perks are tempting, but the reality is that most Americans don’t travel enough to justify a recurring $550 fee for access to a credit card.

 Are you the exception to Clark’s rule?